postdigitalcultures/server_docker/README.md

 (in our case): `docker exec tor cat /var/lib/tor/onion_services/onion-nginx/hostname`

 WordPress dynamically rewrites permalinks using a function derived from https://blog.paranoidpenguin.net/2017/09/how-to-configure-wordpress-as-a-tor-hidden-service/.
 Every time the Tor Onionize container is restarted, you should run rewrite_onion_address.sh to update the onion address in WordPress to the latest address.

+### WordPress

+Most sites on the server (postdigitalcultures.org, radicaloa.postdigitalcultures.org) are running on a WordPress Multisite installation in Docker Compose.

+# Other sites

+The postdigitalcultures.org server also serves the following sites for staff and postgraduate research.
+All these sites are run through the NGINX running on Docker Compose with configuration files for each subdomain in /home/cpc_admin/docker/nginx-conf.

+- yurisearch.postdigitalcultures.org.
+This site was moved over from yurisearch.coventry.ac.uk and is the research output of former PhD student Jurij Smrke (uree@samponuniverzal.xyz).
+It lives in /home/cpc_admin/yurisearch and consists of two Docker Compose installations brought up in ./linqr and ./radovan.
+Linqr and Radovan are both available on Juirj's GitHub at https://github.com/uree/linqr and https://github.com/uree/radovan.
+This site is also backed up on GitHub at https://github.com/postdigitalcultures/yurisearch.

+- ai.postdigitalcultures.org.
+This site was set up by Kevin Walker for his research into AI in 2023.
+It is a HTML and JavaScript site served from /home/kwalker/ai_site.
+This folder is set up as an SFTP folder and Kevin manages all the files in there himself.

+- networkednarratives.postdigitalcultures.org.
+This site was set up by Godswill Ezeonyeka (ezeonyekag@uni.coventry.ac.uk) and Abhiram Thiruthummal (thiruthuma@uni.coventry.ac.uk) as an interactive introduction to the story of the #EndSARS protests in Nigeria.
+It is a HTML and JavaScript site served from /home/gezeonyeka/networked_narratives.

+- ghost.postdigitalcultures.org.
+This site was a test of Ghost, the open source alternative to Substack, and was set up by Simon Bowie.
+It's a Docker Compose application running from /home/cpc_admin/ghost.